How to Stop Dogs from Digging

 For a dog who's digging out of boredom, attention, stress, and anxiety:

 - Take your dog for a walk at the park and have him socialize with other dogs (and meet new fur-iends!)

 - Sometimes we can get busy and get caught up in life!
-Make sure you are taking time out of your busy schedule to spend more quality time together and assure him that everything we'll be okay.
+Make sure you are taking time out of your busy schedule to spend quality time together and assure they are getting the proper attention.